Powers and Abilities

 DC Universe History

-At Midwestern University, biology and chemistry professor Dr. Hughes and his top graduate student, Jay Garrick, began work to tone down some of the worst of the Accelerator’s effects, using a concoction they called “Hard Water.”
+At Midwestern University, biology and chemistry professor Dr. Hughes and his top graduate student, Jay Garrick, began work to tone down some of the worst of the Accelerator’s effects.
+This was done using a concoction they called “Hard Water.”

 Breaking for a cigarette, Garrick knocked over his experiment, accidentally mixing the Accelerator with the Hard Water.
-Overcome by fumes for hours following, Jay Garrick learned that his experiment would have worked, as he developed super speed even more powerful than expected, and became the first Flash.
+Overcome by fumes for hours following, Jay Garrick learned that his experiment would have worked.
+He developed super speed even more powerful than expected, and became the first Flash.

-Amusingly, the chemicals, catalyzed by the lightning, acted very much like Hughes and Garrick’s Hard Water, and allowed Barry Allen (and, later, young Wally West) to have the benefits of the Accelerator’s speed, without the harmful side-effects.
+Amusingly, the chemicals, catalyzed by the lightning, acted very much like Hughes and Garrick’s Hard Water.
+This allowed Barry Allen (and, later, young Wally West) to have the benefits of the Accelerator’s speed, without the harmful side-effects.